albirrkarim/laravel-react-starter-kit-pro/README.md

   Email verification, forgot password. you just setting the SMTP (tutorial is included in the readme on private repo)

-- We need more AI
+- We need AI

-  In this package has example of using open ai api and the [elevenlabs](https://elevenlabs.io/?from=partnermurray4444) (text-to-speech services) the laravel is act as forwarder to keeps the secret key is secure.
+  In this package has example of using [open ai api](https://openai.com/product) and the [elevenlabs](https://elevenlabs.io/?from=partnermurray4444) (text-to-speech services) the [laravel (backend) is act as forwarder to keeps the secret key is secure](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 - [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/)